DPI-WE/writing-functional-requirements/content.md

 ### Assignment

-Please sign up for GitHub and share your profile page.
-It should be something like this: `github.com/<username>`.

 Please write a functional specification for your project using a [GitHub Gist](https://gist.github.com/) and share your url.

 - Enter your functional specification gist URL: